MSU HRPP Manual Section 3-1

 MSU Human Research Protection Program Plan

 While the HRPP office provides the primary oversight and coordination for the protection of human subjects in research, it is not the only MSU office that is involved in the protection of human subjects in research.
 This responsibility is broader and is shared and distributed with other MSU offices and units.
 Each of these offices or units plays an important role in the protection of human subjects.
 Integration between such components is essential for the protection of human subjects in the research.
-This policy describes the roles, responsibilities, and coordination among the MSU offices and units for the protection of human subjects in research.
-While this policy focuses on the communications related to human subject protection, the units also communicate closely on other areas related to research (e.g., execution of a contract or grant, other regulatory compliance areas such as biosafety).
+This document describes the roles, responsibilities, and coordination among the MSU offices and units for the protection of human subjects in research.
+While this document focuses on the communications related to human subject protection, the units also communicate closely on other areas related to research (e.g., execution of a contract or grant, other regulatory compliance areas such as biosafety).

 Communications between the MSU offices and units may occur on a protocol specific basis or may be of a programmatic nature.
 When issues arise on a specific research study, meetings may be scheduled as needed between the units.
 Additional meetings may be scheduled on an as needed basis between the units to discuss issues or communication strategies that are programmatic in nature.